7 Common Problems with Chinese Money Plant

 Leggy or Stretched Stems

 Poor lighting conditions cause your Chinese Money Plant (and other plant species, too) to grow leggy stems.
-When your plant doesn’t get enough sunlight, it tends to search for a better way to have it.
+When your plant doesn’t get enough sunlight, it tends to search for a better way to get it.
 As it grows this way, constantly reaching for more access to sunlight, its stems stretch out, and its entire structure adjusts accordingly.

 We bet that when your precious CMP was young, it was short and compact with leaves growing in a rounded pattern.
 Understandably, you want to keep it this way.
 So, if you notice that your indoor Pilea's stems are stretching out, move the plant near the window.
 It should ideally be exposed to bright but indirect light throughout the day.